Disclaimer: Bikexchange is reader-supported. We may earn an affiliate commission when you buy through the links on our site.

 • Prices start at $800 for a decent one

-One of the most popular all-rounder mountain bikes to get – trail mountain bikes are basically cross country bikes with slacker geometry.
-Slightly heavier than XC bikes, Trail bikes have a longer suspension range which works well on rougher trails.
+Trail mountain bikes are cross-country bikes with slacker geometry and more travel.
+Slightly heavier than XC bikes, trail bikes have a longer suspension range which works well on rougher singletrack trails.

 Trail bikes will handle small jumps and descents quite well.
 What plays a big role here is the comfortable geometry which allows riding long and short rides efficiently.